 Your music website can be the whole package: an online hub that contains content for industry, media, and your fans as well.

 With this in mind, every musician should add an electronic press kit (EPK) to their website.
 It’s the easiest way to allow media, bloggers, promoters, and venues to help you promote your music or your shows.
 Your EPK should be a snapshot of your music career to date, with your bio, hi-res images, music, videos, reviews, and stage plot.

 Your EPK helps to create that professional impression of your music.
 All of your EPK content should be updated regularly, to be sure that industry folks know everything that you’ve accomplished recently.

 9. Tell your story

-If you are light-hearted and funny, or if you are more serious and your music reflects this - use that same tone in writing your bio, in showcasing your photos, and in describing your music.
+With that in mind, keep your own personal voice throughout your website.
+If you are light-hearted and funny, or if you are more serious and your music reflects this - use that same tone in writing your artist bio, in showcasing your photos, and in describing your music.

-Make sure all of your text on your website is written with the aim of communicating, rather than solely promoting yourself.
-Keep things genuine, and it will have better chance of creating a lasting effect.
+Make sure all of the text on your website is written with the aim of communicating, rather than solely promoting yourself.
+Keep things genuine, and it will have a better chance of creating a lasting impression.

 Build a stunning band website and store in minutes

 - Promote your music on your own unique website.